-Have you heard of crunchy slime and wondered exactly what’s in it?
-Let’s learn how to make crunchy slime using foam beads, and I will also show you another type of crunchy slime with fishbowl beads!
+Have you heard of crunchy slime and wondered what to put in slime to make it crunchy?
+Let’s learn how to make crunchy slime with foam balls!
 We have been experimenting with our crunchy slime recipes and have a few variations to share with you.
-Homemade slime is always an experiment when you try out new ideas!
+Homemade slime is always a fun experiment when you try out new ideas!

 Thick and moldable or oozy and slimy?
 It’s your choice when it’s time to learn how to make crunchy slime!

 If you have played with store-bought floam before, you are on the right path to making crunchy slime.
 Foam beads in either white or a rainbow of color can be added to our basic slime recipes to make an awesome floam slime.

 Now, if you thought I was going to be showing you a different kind of crunchy slime with fishbowl beads, you can find our crunchy fishbowl slime recipe here!

 What To Put In Slime To Make It Crunchy